 Finally, don’t let work get in the way of your personal time.
 Just because you can continue working all evening doesn’t mean that you should.
 You have to intentionally create expectations and boundaries!

-Create rules around when you are online and offline and try to make physical boundaries too.
+Create rules around when you are online and offline.
+I’ve also made a post about creating boundaries with the people you work with, which you can find here.
+You also should try to make physical boundaries too.
 One of the ways to do that is to create a dedicated workspace that should only be associated with work.
 This way you will literally be changing environments within your home for work and relaxation time, creating a boundary.
 Another way is to change your clothes at the start and at the end of your work day: Wearing something more put-together during the day and something more relaxed in the evening.

 Working from home is an adjustment, but it is doable.
 I hope these systems help!

-Let me know which ones you already have in place and which ones you still need to implement!
+Let me know which ones you already have in place and which ones you need to implement for working from home in the future!
 And if you don’t want to be a victim of cybercrime, consider protecting your information and devices with Webroot’s Antivirus — it’s super easy to set up and will bring you peace of mind.
 Try it for FREE for 90 days and see for yourself.